Philanthropy is Changing

 Levé, which comes from the french word "to lift," started as a college party for a good cause in 2004.
 Since then we have evolved into a nonprofit that leads the conversation around millennial philanthropy in the Pacific Northwest.

 We have infused nearly half a million dollars into our local community and donated countless volunteer hours to our nonprofit partners.
-We are 100% volunteer run by young professional women in Portland.
-We believe the #futureisfemale.
+We are 100% volunteer run by young professional women in the Portland area.

 Join the #DoMoreGood Movement